Skip to content

 JOB SUMMARY

-The Director of Nursing/Nurse manager is a member of the management and nursing team.
-Participates in planning, communicating, and supervising patient care and clinical staff, materials coordinator, and environmental services personnel.
-Provides optimal nursing care to the surgical patient in all areas and in accordance with established policies and procedures of the surgery center.
-Ensures policies are consistent with the overall philosophy and objectives of the surgery center and in compliance with federal and state standards and guidelines.
-Assumes responsibility for personal growth and development.
+The Director of Nursing is a member of the management and nursing team.
+The Director of Nursing will participate in planning, communicating, and supervising patient care and clinical staff, materials coordinator, and environmental services personnel.
+Provide optimal nursing care to the surgical patient in all areas and in accordance with established policies and procedures of the surgery center.
+Ensure policies are consistent with the overall philosophy and objectives of the surgery center and in compliance with federal and state standards and guidelines.
+Coordinate with surgery scheduling staff to ensure appropriate scheduling of surgical cases.
+Establish and maintain a positive and supportive work environment.
+The Director of Nursing will assume responsibility for personal growth and development.

 Supervises: Nursing and ancillary clinical staff, environmental services technician, and materials management coordinator.